dan-kucherenko/mmoz-mohyla/README.md

 # mmoz-mohyla
-Repository for Mathematical methods of image processing subj,
+Repository for MMOZ 2022 course in KMA